owen-taylor/Team_7/README.md

 Technology Stack:
   - Front-end: HTML, CSS, and EJS templating.
   - Back-end: PostgreSQL database.
-Express.js and Node.js framework.
+Express and Node.js framework.
 We use the Google Maps API.

 Prerequisites for Project:
   - none